 FullScreen has a simple function to lock or unlock the taskbar:

 The demo application can be used to test the function:

-If “Lock Taskbar” is checked, a user can not invoke the popup menu and will only here a beep, when the taskbar is clicked.
+If “Lock Taskbar” is checked, a user cannot invoke the popup menu and will only hear a beep, when the taskbar is clicked.
 Disabling the taskbar is the simplest way to keep the user from using the taskbar.